arush-gupta/arush-gupta.github.io/_pages/podcast.md

 ## Upcoming episodes:
 ### PhD student in AI (LLMs) from UC Berkeley - 18th December 2024
-### PhD student in neurobiology from CalTech - 13th December 2024

 ## My vision for the podcast